Important Flu Season Reminders

 So when is it time to go to the doctor?
 The scenario of what you should do changes if your child falls into a high-risk category.
 Read: What puts someone into a high-risk category and when to seek medical care for the flu.

-CORONAVIRUS UPDATES: If you or your child develops a fever and symptoms of respiratory illness, such as cough or shortness of breath, and you have traveled to an area with transmission of COVID-19 or think you may have been exposed to COVID-19, contact your medical provider immediately.
-Before you go to a doctor’s office or emergency room, call ahead and tell them about your/your child's symptoms and any recent travel.
+CORONAVIRUS UPDATES: If you or your child develops a fever and symptoms of respiratory illness, such as cough or shortness of breath, contact your medical provider immediately.
+Before you go to a doctor’s office or emergency room, call ahead and tell them about your/your child's symptoms.
 They will coordinate safe treatment and testing and get you the care you need.
 If you feel sick, avoid contact with others and wash hands often with soap and water.
-Learn more: Frequently asked questions about coronavirus.
+Learn more: Frequently asked questions about COVID-19.